django-auth-ldap/django-auth-ldap/docs/source/groups.rst

 any kind of group and includes implementations for the most common ones.
 :class:`~django_auth_ldap.config.LDAPGroupType` is a base class whose concrete subclasses can determine group membership for particular grouping mechanisms.
-Three built-in subclasses cover most grouping mechanisms:
+Four built-in subclasses cover most grouping mechanisms:

     * :class:`~django_auth_ldap.config.PosixGroupType`
+    * :class:`~django_auth_ldap.config.NISGroupType`
     * :class:`~django_auth_ldap.config.MemberDNGroupType`
     * :class:`~django_auth_ldap.config.NestedMemberDNGroupType`

-posixGroup objects are somewhat specialized, so they get their own class.
+posixGroup and nisNetgroup objects are somewhat specialized, so they get their own classes.
 The other two cover mechanisms whereby a group object stores a list of its members as distinguished names.
 This includes groupOfNames, groupOfUniqueNames, and Active Directory groups, among others.
 The nested variant allows groups to contain other groups, to as many levels as you like.
-For convenience and readability, several trivial subclasses of the above are provided:
+For convenience and readability, several trivial subclasses of the above are
+provided:

     * :class:`~django_auth_ldap.config.GroupOfNamesType`
     * :class:`~django_auth_ldap.config.NestedGroupOfNamesType`